Change Begets Change: Navigating change management through climate and geopolitical change

 We are in the midst of war in Europe, recovering from a global pandemic, facing the effects of increased globalisation and industry-related contraction and witnessing irreversible planetary damage from climate change.
-So, how does change, with an emphasis on climate and geopolitics, have practical implications for process industries.
+So, how does change, with an emphasis on climate and geopolitics, have practical implications for process industries?

 The effects of these incidents will inevitably become commonplace, but with change occurring at an unprecedented scale, this conversation should be brought to the forefront.
-In fact, an incident, that is directly related to geopolitical change recently occurred for one of our clients.
+An incident, that is directly related to geopolitical change recently occurred for one of our clients.
 This particular client was forced into a procurement pivot as they faced supply chain issues.
-An alternative supplier was able to provide exactly the same compound, but there was a slight difference in the particle size of the raw product.
+An alternative supplier was able to provide the same compound, but there was a slight difference in the particle size of the raw product.
 The flammable property of this newly acquired material changed in just a slight way, but just slight enough to create a minor incident.

 Contemporary Change Examples and Challenges

 Weather records are being broken far more frequently.
 We periodically see higher temperatures and heavier rainfall which are continually setting new records.
 What used to be a 1-in-100 year event has now become a 1-in-10 year event.
 As the severity of extreme weather is projected to increase with global warming, there will be a direct impact on global industries.

 In the UK, the water sector has a legal requirement to have resilience plans in place.
 But, the potential impact on the availability of water and its effect on on-site operations during times of extreme temperatures and drought, must be factored into future risk assessments.

 As the chemical and energy sectors are more vulnerable than others, comprehensive risk assessments must be guided by up-to-date climate change data.
 As forecasting becomes more accurate and is informed by more relevant data, climate models and predictions rapidly change.